Computational Analysis of High Throughput Biological Data

 - Previous coursework in genetics/genomics, molecular biology, or cell biology.

 With the advancement of high throughput data generation methods, a major challenge that graduate students in life sciences have to face today is to analyze large amount of biological data.
 The objective of this course is to provide an opportunity for graduate students with no computer science background to learn the basic skills of handling high throughput biological data.
-It covers the Linux/Unix environment and the importance of the command line interface; the Perl programming language; program design, implementation, and testing; relational databases and how to access databases using Perl; basic data structures and algorithms; BioPerl.
+It covers the Linux/Unix environment and the importance of the command line interface; the Python programming language; program design, implementation, and testing; BioPython, BEDTools, Phylogenetic methods.
 Students build hands-on skills by analyzing real high throughput biological data through homework assignments and team projects.

-- Introduction to high throughput data and Perl; Linux and programming environment
+- Introduction to high throughput data and Python; Linux and programming environment

 - Scalar data and variables; DNA sequences and random mutations